-In the thirty-eighth edition of “Legends of the Game” we look at the career of Dallas Eliuk
+In the eighty-eighth edition of “Legends of the Game” we look at the career of Dallas Eliuk

 Dallas Eliuk (born November 4, 1964 in Vancouver, British Columbia) is a former goaltender and assistant coach in the National Lacrosse League.
 Upon his retirement from play, Eliuk coached one season with the Portland LumberJax and two with the Colorado Mammoth.